 Completing the Submission Page

-7. Convert your final document to a .PDF and upload a single file to LSU Digital Commons for final approval by clicking the appropriate link at the bottom of this page.
+Convert your final document to a .PDF and click the appropriate submission link at the bottom of this page.
+Fill out the Digital Commons submission form, attach your document, and click submit at the bottom of the page.
+Upon successful submission, you will be brought to a confirmation page and will receive a confirmation email shortly thereafter.
 If additional corrections are necessary, and/or when the document is approved, you will be notified by email by the reviewer.
 Only your first submission on Digital Commons will be reviewed by the Graduate School, so if you make an error, please edit your existing submission.
 Do not upload multiple revisions of your document.
 Instructions are available for editing your prior submission.
 If substantial formatting corrections are needed at this point, you may not be able to meet the submission deadline for the current semester and may have to graduate in the following semester.

 For master’s students graduating during the current semester, the process is complete after receiving the emailed approval notice.
 For doctoral students, it is complete after receiving the approval notice and completing the Survey of Earned Doctorates.
 For students registering for Degree Only for the upcoming semester, further steps are necessary to complete Degree Only registration.